Hi-Chew Soda Flavors (Japan):

 Their chew is bouncy and mostly not sticky, except when you get to the end.
 Then they can get really sticky and worm their way into the nooks and crannies of your teeth.

-Cola and lemon soda get OMs for their tasty flavor complexity.
+Lemon soda gets an OM for their tasty flavor complexity.
 White soda gets an O for being sort of weird but at least interesting!

-These guys made me wish that American mass produced candy could be as adventurous as Japan’s sweets!
+These guys made me wish that American mass-produced candy could be as adventurous as Japan’s sweets!
 And now, thanks to the mass distribution of Hi-Chew they do (with a bit of a twist).